How to Submit Articles, Proposals for Special Issues, and Books to be Reviewed

 All manuscripts, proposals for special issues, and books for review should be sent to:

 To propose a special issue, send a prospectus and a list of potential contributors to the Editor.
-Decisions regarding special issues are made by the Editor in consultation with the Board of the International Research Committee on Disasters.
+Decisions regarding special issues are made by the editor(s) in consultation with the Board of the International Sociological Association's Research Committee on Sociology of Disasters (ISA RC39).

 Editorial Policies and Author Guidelines